eriklindernoren/Keras-GAN/README.md

 </p>

 ### PixelDA
-Implementation of Unsupervised Pixel-Level Domain Adaptation with Generative Adversarial Networks.
+Implementation of _Unsupervised Pixel-Level Domain Adaptation with Generative Adversarial Networks_.

 [Code](pixelda/pixelda.py)

 Paper: https://arxiv.org/abs/1612.05424

-##### MNIST to MNIST-M Classification
+#### MNIST to MNIST-M Classification
 Trains a classifier on MNIST images that are translated to resemble MNIST-M (by performing unsupervised image-to-image domain adaptation).
 This model is compared to the naive solution of training a classifier on MNIST and evaluating it on MNIST-M. The naive model manages a 55% classification accuracy on MNIST-M while the one trained during domain adaptation gets a 95% classification accuracy.

 ```